Allgeier-Lab/open-data-resources/README.md

 ## Purpose

-Growing list of interesting open-data resources maintained by and for the [Coastal Ecology and Conservation Lab](https://www.jacoballgeier.com) at the University of Michigan.
+Growing list of interesting open-data resources maintained by the [Coastal Ecology and Conservation Lab](https://www.jacoballgeier.com) at the University of Michigan.
-The list has a strong focus on data sources that can be accessed directly from an `R` session by providing an API.
+The list has a focus on data sources that can be accessed directly from an `R` session by providing an API.
 However, also other freely accessible databases are included.

 ## Contribute to the list